-It was October and hot and the marsh was foggy and the frogs were all going at once, making an awful racket with their obnoxious noises.
+It was summertime and hot and the marsh was foggy and the frogs were all going at once, making an awful racket with their obnoxious noises.

 I saw her go.
 She was holding his hand as he led her.
 Well past midnight, from my window, I watched the little boy, the Crow Boy, lead her away and down the sloping path through the cypress knees.
 Back into the sunken trees at the edge of our property.
 There were three crows circling them overhead.
 I knew she was gone before anyone told me she was.
 They told me my friend was dead the next day but I didn’t tell anyone about the Crow Kids.